 Pour the wet mixture into the dry mixture.

-Combine well for a minute or two.
+Combine well for about a minute.

 Compact the mixture down and divide into 4 equal-size portions.

 Place one portion between two rolls of baking parchment paper and roll out 5mm thin (but not paper-thin!).

 Find a plate with the same diameter size as your frying pan and cut a circle from the pastry.
 Do not discard the excess you trim off – put this aside because your excess pastry from your 4 discs will be enough to make a 5th one.